Semaphor

 Response Format

-Choose "json" when building programmatic integrations.
-Choose "markdown" when the AI is presenting results conversationally.
+Use "json" when building programmatic integrations or evals.
+Use "markdown" when the AI is presenting results directly to a user.

 Tips